SCM-NV/pyZacros/doc/source/extended_components/zacrosparametersscanjob.rst

 .. currentmodule:: scm.pyzacros.core.ZacrosParametersScanJob

-The ``ZacrosParametersScanJob`` class represents a single zacros calculation.
-This class is an extension of the `PLAMS Job <../../plams/components/jobs.html>`_ class and so it inherits all its powerful features like e.g. being executed locally or submitted to some external queueing system in a transparent way, or executing your jobs in parallel with a predefined dependency structure.
-See all configure possibilities on the PLAMS Job class documentation in this link: `PLAMS.Job <../../plams/components/jobs.html>`_.
+``ZacrosParametersScanJob`` class represents a job that is a container for other jobs, called children jobs, which must be :ref:`ZacrosJobs <zacrosjob>` or :ref:`ZacrosSteadyStateJob <zacrossteadystatejob>` kind objects.
+This class is an extension of the PLAMS MultiJob class.
+So it inherits all its powerful features, e.g., being executed locally or submitted to some external queueing system transparently or executing jobs in parallel with a predefined dependency structure.
+See all configure possibilities on the PLAMS MultiJob class documentation in this link: `PLAMS.MultiJob <../../plams/components/jobs.html#multijobs>`_.

-The ``ZacrosParametersScanJob`` class constructor doesn't require a Settings object, and the set of objects that defines the system, namely: lattice, mechanism, and the cluster expansion Hamiltonian.
-See the following lines from our example (see :ref:`use case system <use_case_model_zgb>`)
+The ``ZacrosParametersScanJob`` class constructor doesn't require a Settings object; instead, it requires a reference job ``reference`` from which the calculation ``Settings`` is taken to be replicated through its children.
+Children are initially copies of the reference job.
+However, just before they are run, their corresponding Settings are altered accordingly to the rules defined through a ``Parameter`` object provided using the parameters ``generator`` and ``generator_parameters``  in the constructor.
+The following example illustrates how to use this class:

 .. code-block:: python
   :linenos:

+  import numpy
+  import scm.pyzacros as pz
+  import scm.pyzacros.models

+  lh = pz.models.LangmuirHinshelwood()

+  z_sett = pz.Settings()
+  z_sett.temperature = 500.0
+  z_sett.molar_fraction.CO = 0.1
+  z_sett.molar_fraction.O2 = 0.9
+  ...

+  z_job = pz.ZacrosJob( settings=z_sett,
+                        lattice=lh.lattice,
+                        mechanism=lh.mechanism,
+                        cluster_expansion=lh.clusterExpansion )

+  params = pz.ZacrosParametersScanJob.Parameters()
+  params.add( 'x_CO', 'molar_fraction.CO', numpy.arange(0.1, 1.0, 0.05) )
+  params.add( 'x_O2', 'molar_fraction.O2', lambda p: 1.0-p['x_CO'] )
+  params.generator = pz.ZacrosParametersScanJob.zipGenerator

-   job = pz.ZacrosParametersScanJob( settings=sett, lattice=lat,
+  ps_job = pz.ZacrosParametersScanJob(
-                       mechanism=[CO_ads, O2_ads, CO_oxi],
-                       cluster_expansion=[CO_p, O_p] )

-   print(job)

-In the previous code, we used the function print() to see the content of the files that are going to be used with Zacros.
-This output information is separated into 4 sections, each corresponding to the zacros input files: ``simulation_input.dat``, ``lattice_input.dat``, ``energetics_input.dat``, and ``mechanism_input.dat``.
+                reference=ss_job, parameters=parameters, name='mesh' )

+  results = ps_job.run()

+In the previous code, we used the predefined model ``LangmuirHinshelwood`` (line 5), select the job settings' (lines 7-11), and creates the corresponding job (lines 13-16).

 .. code-block:: none